DevSnicket/eunice/dependency-counter/README.md

 # Eunice [![](https://raw.githubusercontent.com/DevSnicket/eunice-renderer/master/getSvgElementForYaml/createArrows/testcase.svg?sanitize=true)](Renderer/getSvgElementForYaml/createArrows/testcase.svg)

 DevSnicket Eunice is a toolkit based on the premise that unidirectional dependencies can be beneficial to structure and modularity in software.
-Euince's approach isn't limited to direct dependencies, but includes indirect dependencies as well.
+Eunice's approach isn't limited to direct dependencies, but includes indirect dependencies as well.

 [try out Eunice on Eunice 🐶🥫](https://devsnicket.github.io/Eunice/renderer/harness.html) ([created with](dogfooding/generate.sh))